Daniel-Andarge/aws-serverless-app/README.md

    - **Auth0**: External authentication service for implementing user authentication and authorization.

 4. **Development and Testing Tools**:
-   - **Code Editor**: Your preferred code editor, such as Visual Studio Code, Sublime Text, or IntelliJ IDEA.
    - **Git**: Version control system for tracking code changes and collaborating.
    - **npm**: Package manager for managing Node.js dependencies.
    - **Jest**: Testing framework for unit testing the application's components.